-Nagambie's maiden JORC Inferred Resource applies only to the sulphide zone that underlies the surface oxide zone in the area of the West Pit at the Nagambie Mine.
+Nagambie's maiden (May 2024) and updated (November 2024) JORC Inferred Resources apply only to the sulphide zone that underlies the surface oxide zone in the area of the West Pit at the Nagambie Mine.
 The sulphide zone considered is open to the east, to the west, and at depth.
 Oxide gold mineralisation was mined in two pits, the East Pit and the West Pit, between 1989 and 1994 by Perseverance Mining Pty Ltd.